Omega172/Omega172/README.md

 - 🔭 I’m currently working on a cheat for Ark Survival Ascended
 - 🌱 I’m currently learning Unreal Engine hacking
-- 👯 I’m looking to collaborate on and game hacking or game reversal projects
+- 👯 I’m looking to collaborate on any game hacking or game reversal projects
 - 💬 Ask me about anything
 - 📫 How to reach me: Discord: ./Omega#0001 or Email: omega@omegaware.xyz